• ECTS

 a.3) Nash equilibrium

-a.4) Example of the application of the model to the industrial economy: Duopoly à la Cournot and à la Bertrand.
+a.4) Example of model application to industrial economics: Duopoly à la Cournot and à la Bertrand.

 b) Dynamic games